This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Today the fort has become an icon of the city and is a must on any Delhi itinerary.
 With its towering red sandstone walls measuring 33 meters high and almost 2.5 kilometers long, you can’t really miss this place.
 Inside you’ll find a large complex of entertainment halls, palaces, indoor canals, a stunning white marble mosque and perfectly manicured gardens.

 Entrance fee: Indian nationals Rs.
 35 – Foreigners Rs.
-500. You have the option to book your tickets in advance here so you don’t have to wait in line.
+500. You can book your tickets in advance so you don’t have to wait in line.
 You also have the option to add a tour guide and hotel transfers.

 🌟 Learn about the Mughals and their influence on the city’s culture and architecture on this early morning bicycle tour.
-Travel in a small group with experienced guides to absorb Delhi’s culture before ending the experience with a hearty local breakfast.
+Get a unique local perspective on Delhi before ending the experience with a hearty traditional breakfast.
 The perfect way to start the day before you explore the Red Fort!

 9. Agrasen ki Baoli